makersacademy/rps-challenge/README.md

 # RPS Challenge

 User Stories

+As a User
-So that I can see if I am a survivor
+So that I can see if I am a survivor of Jigsaw
 I would like to be able to play "rock, paper, scissors"